RaviP14/google-homepage/README.md

 The site does include hover buttons, links and is resizeable.
 The footer is permenantly at the bottom of the page.

+The Link to the live version is <a href="https://ravip14.github.io/google-homepage/">here.</a>